 Digging Durham Seed Library

 A creative partnership of the Durham County Library, SEEDS, the Carolina Farm Stewardship Association, NC Cooperative Extension Master Gardeners, and the Durham Library Foundation has resulted in the Digging Durham Seed Library.
-Now you have a place to donate extra seeds from your garden and choose get flower, vegetable, herb, and open-pollinated (heirloom) seeds to take home.
-(You don’t have to give in order to receive.)
+Now you have a place to get free seeds to start your garden, including flowers, vegetables, and herbs.
 The South Regional, East Regional, North Regional, and Southwest Regional libraries have seed libraries.
 Contact Margaret Anderson at 919-560-8598 or email@example.com for more details.

 Tell us your success story about planting a garden using seeds from the Digging Durham Seed Library: